yrimbaud/generate-wordpress-password/README.md

 ## Main Features
 - Lightweight: the script is only a few lines long and requires minimal resources to run.
-- Easy to use: just replace "Your strong password!" with the password you want to hash, and run the script.
+- Easy to use: just run the script to generate a random password as well as the hashed password.

 ## How to Use
 1. Clone this repository or download the `generatePassword.php` file.